ticketingevents/ticketing-nodejs-sdk/README.md

   .catch(error => {
     //Handle errors
     if(error instanceof BadDataError){
-      console.log("The sender does not own one or more of the specified tickets.")
+      console.log("The number of items to be removed from the parcel must be a positive integer.")
-    }else if(error instanceof ResourceNotFoundError){
+    }else if(error instanceof UnsupportedOperationError){
-      console.log("The specified Ticket is not a part of the transfer and cannot be removed.")
+      console.log("The parcel contains fewer items than the quantity to be removed.")
     }else{
       console.log(`${typeof error} (${error.code}): ${error.message}`)
     }